metavalent/metavalent.github.io/about.md

 ### What is Metavalent Stigmergy?

-Metavalent Stigmergy is the process by which we have observed _New [Default Consensus Realities](https://metavalent.com/metavalent/2021/03/26/21-05-15-Clearing-Confusion.html) Instantiate_.
+Metavalent Stigmergy is the process by which we have observed _Nehttps://metavalent.com/about/ Instantiate_.

 And on this topic, Project Xanadu and hypertext imagineer [Ted Nelson](http://ted.hyperland.com/whoIam/) perhaps said it best, _"There is too much to say, and it goes in all directions."_ Further qualifed by the _effectively_ Einsteinian maxim that, _"Everything should be as simple as possible, but not simpler."_<sup>[1](#f1)</sup>